Bathroom Fans, Electrical

 1. Calculate how much you use your bathroom fan.

-As a general rule, you should run your bathroom fan for 20 minutes after each shower or bath.
-If your family takes a total of 6 showers per day, then you should run your fan for at least 2 hours a day.
+Generally, you should run your bathroom fan for 20 minutes after each shower or bath.
+If your family takes 6 showers daily, you should run your fan for at least 2 hours a day.
 That’s not counting every time you turn the fan on after using the bathroom.
-However, for argument’s sake, let’s say that you use your fan an average of 2 hours a day.
+However, for argument’s sake, let’s say you use your fan an average of 2 hours daily.

 1. Multiply that number by the number of hours that you use your fan.

-Bathroom exhaust fans don’t cost very much to operate unless you run your heater frequently in the grand scheme of things.
+Bathroom exhaust fans don’t cost much to operate unless you run your heater frequently in the grand scheme.
 The light feature of the fan will use nearly the same amount of energy as the fan itself, but the heater is what will cost you big bucks.

-Here is a helpful table displaying more information about what the cost of operating a bathroom fan looks like.
+Here is a helpful table displaying more information about the cost of operating a bathroom fan.

 Bath FanFeaturesWattsMax Annual Cost